Strong solutions to a modified Michelson-Sivashinsky equation: Preliminaries

 see for instance \cite{CC2004}.
 Nevertheless, by regularizing the singular integral \eqref{singint} via

 which is absolutely convergent for any $\theta\in C^2(\rd)\cap L^{\infty}(\rd)$ and any $\alpha\in(0,1)$, along with using the fact that the function

 is rotation invariant, allows us to easily establish the equivalence of \eqref{singint} and \eqref{fourierdef} (and hence to \eqref{ptwiseper}) in case $\theta$ happens to be periodic, by appropriately choosing the normalizing constant $C_{d,\alpha}$.
-We prefer to work with the representation \eqref{singint}, as it allows us to easily obtain the required bounds and continuity estimates, regardless of whether the function is periodic or not. \begin{lem} Let $\theta\in W^{1,\infty}\left(\mathbb{R}^d\right)$, $\alpha\in(0,1/2)$.
-It follows that $(-\Delta)^{\alpha}\theta\in L^{\infty}(\mathbb{R}^d)$ and
+We prefer to work with the representation \eqref{singint}, as it allows us to easily obtain the required bounds and continuity estimates, regardless of whether the function is periodic or not. \begin{lem} Let $\alpha\in(0,1/2)$, $\gamma\in(2\alpha,1]$, $\theta\in L^{\infty}(\rd)\cap C^{0,\gamma}\left(\mathbb{R}^d\right)$ and define